L0x0/LITEBot/README.md

 pthreads was chosen for cross-compatibility for Windows and ARM devices.
 The pthreads version used for Windows was obtained and compiled according to instructions found on Sourcefourge.
 The android version uses the existing <pthread.h> lib.

 SQLITE was chosen as the database solution because of its' simplicity.
 The windows version of SQLITE was compiled in the MSVS 2015 dev environment (windows 8.1) with no declared options.
-The android version was compiled using gcc from the command line on a rooted ARM device with the option -DHASCHRNULL=0
+The android version was compiled using gcc command line on a rooted ARM device with the option -DHASCHRNULL=0

 ---To compile in MSVS: